 If you're interested in using your VA benefits to assist in payment of a study abroad program, you must plan ahead.
-You'll need to work closely with (1) the Pace Education Abroad Office and (2) your Veteran Student Advisor to find the program that fits the requirements of the VA, your financial benefits from the VA, and your study abroad goals.
+You'll need to work closely with your Pace Veteran Student Advisor (and Pace Education Abroad) to find the program that fits the requirements of the VA, your financial benefits from the VA, and your study abroad goals.
 You will also need to reach out to the School Certifying Official at the host institution abroad to see what their particular policy is regarding VA benefits since the host school is the one doing the certification.

 If a study abroad program is found that meets the criteria, the VA will cover tuition costs only.
 Other study abroad-related fees (such as housing, flights, and personal expenses) will not be covered.
 If you are approved by the VA to participate on a study abroad program, the federal government will normally pay Pace’s foreign partner institution offering the courses directly (though there are exceptions).

 Your VA Certifying Official (at the host institution abroad) must assist you in determining what, if any, the VA can cover.

 In general, there are several conditions that must be met:

 - These courses are Pace Instructor-led

 - You must select a VA-approved foreign institution.

 - It will be best to study abroad for the Fall semester at an Exchange partner program.